Is Alcohol a Macronutrient? Counting Alcohol in Your Macros

 You will see the numbers for Carbs and Fats update automatically (circled in yellow).

 Using Calories to Calculate Alcohol Macros

-Update the default calories to the calories that you would like to allocate to alcohol.
-In this example, we are using 120 calories, for 5 oz. of a particular wine.
+Update the default calories to the ones you would like to allocate to alcohol.
+In this example, we use 120 calories for 5 oz. of a particular wine.
 You will notice the numbers for carbs and fats update automatically.

-To allocate 100% to fat, slide the scale all the way to the right.
+To allocate 100% to fat, slide the scale to the right.

-To allocate 100% to carbs, slide to scale all the way to the left.
+To allocate 100% to carbs, slide to scale to the left.

 - Create a new food for your drink.
 This is especially helpful if you have a go-to!

-- Search “Carb macros” and/or “Fat macros” in your app and enter the correct portion size (make sure the entry you find shows 4 cals per gram of carbohydrate and 9 cals per gram of fat!)
+- Search “Carb macros” and/or “Fat macros” in your app and enter the correct portion size (make sure the entry you find shows 4 calories per gram of carbohydrate and 9 calories per gram of fat!)

 - Use the quick-add function in your app to add the macros for your drink.

 Want to see how to use the WAG calculator in action?
 We got your back!
 Here is a step-by-step tutorial on our WAG Live YouTube channel.